Whiskerz1337/MQTT/README.md

 ## Installation

-I'd recommend using a Kali Linux VM for this as WireShark will be useful for confirming encryption.
+I'd recommend using a Kali Linux VM for this as WireShark will be useful for confirming encryption, and git should already be installed.

 1. Download with "git clone https://github.com/Whiskerz1337/MQTT/"
 2. Open .env (hidden file)